Congratulations 2026-2027 Board of Governors!

 A. The Operational Fund account consists of membership dues, sales and net proceeds from MSC fund-raising activities designated for Operational Fund account, donations, and any specified memorials or honorariums.

-D. No Operational Account funds may be used for the personal benefit of any MSC member, with the exception of the Angel fund which the dues of the Advisors are placed into.
+F. No Operational Account funds may be used for the personal benefit of any MSC member, with the exception of the Angel fund.
+Leftover money in the angel fund may be rolled over into the following year’s fund or, at the discretion of the Board of Governors, may be moved over to the charitable fund.

 SECTION 2: CHARITABLE FUND EXPENSES

-A. The Charitable Fund account consists of the net proceeds from all MSC sponsored charitable fundraising events, donations, any honorariums or memorials by any special activity group unless otherwise specified, and Thrift Store proceeds.
+A. The Charitable Fund account consists of the net proceeds from all MSC sponsored charitable fundraising events, Thrift Store Proceeds, donations, any honorariums or memorials by any special activity group unless otherwise specified.

-D. Charitable Account funds may be used for charitable, educational, scholarships, or payment for services rendered, as reviewed by the Executive Board.
+F. Charitable Account funds may be used for charitable, educational, or scholarship purposes.
+It may also be used as payment for services rendered, as reviewed by the Executive Board.

 SECTION 3: BUDGETED EXPENSES

-A. All requests for reimbursement of budgeted expenditures must be submitted on the Budgeted Expense Reimbursement for and submitted to either the Operational or Charitable Treasurer for approval and payment.
+A. All requests for reimbursement of budgeted expenditures must be submitted on the Budgeted Expense Reimbursement form and be submitted to either the Operational or Charitable Treasurer for approval and payment.

-B. All expenditures must be validated by a receipt unless waived by the appropriate treasurer with President’s approval/knowledge.
+B. All expenditures must be validated by an itemized receipt unless waived by the appropriate treasurer with President’s approval/knowledge.
+In the absence of a receipt, a screenshot or similar electronic document shall suffice.

 SECTION 4: NON-BUDGETED EXPENSES

-A. Expenditures for any non-budgeted item must be approved prior purchase.
+A. Expenditures for any non-budgeted item must be approved prior to purchase.

 B. All requests for approval and reimbursement of non-budgeted expenditures must be submitted on the Reimbursement Voucher form.
-Once approved an item is purchased, the form will be submitted along with receipt to the Operational or Charitable Treasurer for payment.
+Once approved and an item is purchased, the form will be submitted along with receipt to the Operational or Charitable Treasurer for payment NLT 45 days after the expense was incurred unless this time limit is waived by the President.

 C. Non-budgeted expenses up to two hundred fifty dollars ($250) per single item may be approved by the Executive Board.

-D. Non-budgeted expenses exceeding two hundred fifty dollars ($250) per single item must be brought before the Board of Governors for approval and then voted upon by membership for final approval.
+E. Non-budgeted expenses exceeding five hundred dollars ($500) per single item must be brought before the Board of Governors for approval and then voted upon by General Membership for final approval.

 SECTION 5: FUNDRAISING

-A. The MSC will abide by AFI 34-223, Private Organizations Program, and any base, federal, state or local statutes governing fundraising activities.
+A. The MSC will abide by DAFI 34-106, Private Organizations Program, and any base, federal, state or local statutes governing fundraising activities.

 B. The MSC will not sponsor any fundraising event where profit benefits an individual member.

-C. The MSC may accept gifts and donations freely given without solicitation.
+C. The MSC may accept gifts and donations freely given without solicitation from outside sources, but shall not directly solicit direct monetary gifts or donations from non-members on base IAW DAFI 34-106.

-F. The MSC is limited to two (2) on-base fundraisers per quarter, in accordance with AFI 34-223, Private Organizations Program.
+E. The MSC is limited to three (3) on-base fundraisers per quarter, IAW DAFI 34-106, Private Organizations Program.

-G. All fundraising taking place on-base and off-base of MSC must be approved by 5th MSG commander, or 5th FSS Commander or designee.
+F. All MSC fundraising taking place on-base and off-base must be approved by 5 MSG commander, or 5 FSS commander or designee.

 SECTION 6: AUDITS